What is RAC:

 Book packs for schools

-HealthWISE is pleased to gift a selection of children’s books to early childhood centres and primary schools within the RAC footprint, through the Birdie’s Tree Early Learning Program.
+HealthWISE is pleased to gift a selection of children’s books to early childhood centres and primary schools within the RAC footprint.
 These books have been selected to support students to better understand the impacts of natural disasters.
-We recognise the need to address known impacts and barriers to recovery and we are working with communities to improve health and psychological preparedness for future events.
+We recognise the need to address known impacts and barriers to recovery and we are working with communities to improve health and emptional preparedness for future events

-Being psychologically prepared means that natural reactions such as anxiety and worry can be anticipated and managed to help people remain in control and act confidently.
+Psychological preparedness helps people stay confident and in control, by anticipating and managing natural reactions like anxiety or worry.
 We can assist children to develop skills to cope with unexpected events by allowing them to talk about their experiences and learn skills and attitudes to understand and manage the changes brought about by a natural disaster.

 What is the Birdie’s Tree Early Learning Program?